Chyeet/Chart/README.md

  This will not invade your computer, the source code is attached.
  No damage should be done but just make sure you save your work before running chart ;).

+ps: You can go into the source code and change the links to what ever you like!